KaMuZunai/LavenderHookFork/README.md

 When enabled, will display a level icon that will gain experience by playing the game with a custom XP system.
 This does not provide any benefits outside of being fun.

+- **Wave Overlay**\
+When enabled, will display a wave progression bar during combat phases that displays enemies alive / max enemies, a boss health bar, time left and current wave / max wave due to the default in game bar often disappearing.

 - **Console**\
 When enabled, the Console will be visible; otherwise, invisible.